bogdanbabych/courses/D2020-21-W/d11m3-0945MUE8202_Research_colloquium.md

 - Video recording of the class: presentation [https://youtu.be/J1Ue_nbRX7g](https://youtu.be/J1Ue_nbRX7g)

 Week12: 08 Feb – 14 Feb 2021:
+- Video recording of the class: presentations [https://youtu.be/fqpX-uDQHio](https://youtu.be/fqpX-uDQHio)

 Week13: 15 Feb – 21 Feb 2021: